scylladb/scylladb/docs/guides/debugging.md

     (gdb) source /path/to/your/.gdbinit

-Scylla provides the following [gdbinit](../../gdbinit) file helpful for debugging scylla at the root of the source tree.
+Scylla provides a `gdbinit` file helpful for debugging scylla at the root of the source tree.
+You can `source` it from your local `.gdbinit` file if you wish.

 #### TUI